wingkwong/jquery-chameleon/README.md

 ### Prerequisites

 You should have a valid JW Player license key.
-The key are required in ChameleonContext.
+The key is required in ChameleonContext.

 ### Installing